stringandstickytape/MaxsAiStudio/README.md

 ### 17. View HTML in WebView

-- The application now supports viewing HTML content in a WebView.
+- The application supports viewing HTML content in a WebView.
 - This feature allows for better rendering and interaction with HTML responses from the AI.

 ### 18. Code Review Function